techleadhd/chatgpt-retrieval/README.md

 ```
 Modify `constants.py` to use your own [OpenAI API key](https://platform.openai.com/account/api-keys).

-Place your own data into `data.txt`.
+Place your own files into the mydata folder.

 ## Example usage
 ```
+> python sync.py
 > python chatgpt.py "what is my dog's name"
 Your dog's name is Sunny.
 ```